reactjs/react.dev/content/blog/2018-10-01-create-react-app-v2.md

 >*This change was contributed by [@ro-savage](https://github.com/ro-savage) and the community in [#2285](https://github.com/facebook/create-react-app/pull/2285).*

+CSS Modules automatically applies scoping to imported CSS, creating a unique class name.
+This unique class name prevents clashing, allowing the same class name to be used within many CSS files without worry.

+**This is an optional feature.** Regular HTML stylesheets and JS imported stylesheets are fully supported.
+CSS Modules are only added when explicitly named as a css module stylesheet using the extension `.module.css`.

 ### Sass Support

 >*This change was contributed by [@Fabianopb](https://github.com/Fabianopb) in [#4195](https://github.com/facebook/create-react-app/pull/4195).*